 > Art Attack at the Northrup King Building

 > Charlie Awards

 Deliciously diverse and always evolving, the Minneapolis dining scene packs a flavorful punch.
 From Uptown to downtown, the city bursts with top-notch restaurants, talented chefs and friendly staff ready to serve.

 Restaurants in the city’s bustling theater district serve dramatic, inspired fare.
-Showcasing contemporary Italian cuisine at its finest, Marin Restaurant located in Le Meridien Chambers Minneapolis, never ceases to delight guests.
+Showcasing contemporary Italian cuisine at its finest, Mercy Restaurant located in Le Meridien Chambers Minneapolis, never ceases to delight guests.
 CRAVE’s chic atmosphere and locally sourced food impress as much as their rooftop views, while the more casual Rock Bottom Brewery satisfies with handcrafted beers.

 Co-ops have made their mark in Minneapolis and households all over the city have gone organic.
 But those who insist on sustainably grown organic food can go out to eat too, because many Minneapolis restaurants have the same values.
 A creation of long-time natural restaurateur, Brenda Langton, Spoonriver has been serving the finest gourmet natural cuisine since 2006.
 Minnesota sources provide the restaurant a wide palate from grass-fed beef, lamb and naturally raised pork to fresh local produce.
 The Red Stag Supperclub, Minnesota’s first LEED-CI certified restaurant, serves as many local and organic foods as possible while conserving water and energy and composting waste.

 Four Minneapolis chefs have won James Beard Best Chef Midwest Awards – commonly referred to as the Oscars of the food world.
 Numerous chefs from Minneapolis have continued to be nominated annually and in 2017, two more chefs were among the finalists for Best Chef Midwest.